The pizzetta, with tomato, Reggiano vacche rosse cheese and ventricina sausage, is a worthy main dish. Photo: Toto Abu Dhabi

 Toto Abu Dhabi review: Cristiano Ronaldo and Rafael Nadal serve up a winner

 Sporting superstars don’t come much greater than Rafael Nadal and Cristiano Ronaldo, so the duo's new retro-style fine-dining Italian restaurant in the UAE capital was always going to be a winner.
-What I didn’t expect was to emerge from Toto Abu Dhabi with the impression that the best is still to come.
+What I didn’t expect from Toto Abu Dhabi was to emerge with the impression that the best is still to come.

 Incoming head chef Federico Bartoli tells me things are just warming up.
 Like a tennis player in the early rounds of a tournament or a footballer in preseason training, he is striving for improvement and expects to deliver better results week by week and dish by dish.